 Peter is a property law specialist, with an interest in local government property law.
 Peter joined Tompkins Wake as a partner in 2006 and has nearly 40 years’ experience practicing law.

-Peter has taken a leading role in the delivery of property legal advice to the firms Local Government clients, including Hamilton City Council, Rotorua Lakes Council, and others.
+Noted as a recommended lawyer in The Legal 500 for Asia Pacific, Peter has taken a leading role in the delivery of property legal advice to the firms Local Government clients, including Hamilton City Council, Rotorua Lakes Council, and others.
 In addition Peter is an expert in strategic asset planning, working with our private clients on personal asset planning and property related matters.

 Areas of expertise

 - A music aficionado, Peter is an honorary solicitor to the Hamilton Caledonian Society